alepharchives/ULib/README.md

    * Support for directory listings via basic/digest authentication.
    * Support for uri protection.
    * Support for aliases/redirection.
-   * Support for to switch the site to a maintenance page only.
+   * Support for switch the site to a maintenance page only.
    * Support for overriden of error messages by local document (ErrorDocument/40x|500.html).
    * Support for RewriteRule (lighttpd-like) that check for file existence as they do on Apache, some CMS (SilverStripe) require it.